fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ...many lines removed for brevity...
 ```

+To get from the JSON object to the compact text format we do the following:

+- Remove all fields we don't need for the summary.
+For example, `repository_url`, `node_id`, and many others.
+- Change from JSON to plain text format.
+For example, `{"title": "Copilot Chat: [Copilot Chat App] Azure ...` becomes `Title: Copilot Chat: [Copilot Chat App] Azure ...`.
+- Remove spaces and quotes.
+They count as tokens, which increase costs and processing time.
+- Add a few hints to guide the LLM.
+For example, `Body (between ''')` tells the LLM that the body of the issue is between the `'''` characters.

+[Click here](./docs/post-processed-issue-comments.txt) to see the result of this step.
+Compare with the JSON object for the [issue](https://api.github.com/repos/microsoft/semantic-kernel/issues/2039) and [comments](https://api.github.com/repos/microsoft/semantic-kernel/issues/2039/comments) to see how much smaller the text format is.

 ### Step 3 - Build the prompt

-A [prompt](https://developers.google.com/machine-learning/resources/prompt-eng) tells the LLM what to do, along with the data it needs to do it.
+A [prompt](https://developers.google.com/machine-learning/resources/prompt-eng) tells the LLM what to do, along with the data it needs.

 In our case, we want the LLM to summarize the GitHub issue and the comments.
 Therefore, we need three pieces in our prompt: